TomSssM/MyCodewars/snippets/binary/buffers-n-views.md

 alert( Uint16Array.BYTES_PER_ELEMENT ); // 2 bytes per integer
 alert( arr.byteLength ); // 8 (size in bytes)
 ```
+__Note:__ A `length` argument is the number of elements, if it is a `Unit16` view, then each element
+is 16 bits or 2 bytes, thus the `byteLength` of such an array is: amount of bytes needed to
+comprise a single element ( 2 ) multiplied by the number of elements contained in the view.
+Thus the meaning of the `BYTES_PER_ELEMENT` property.

 - Without arguments, creates an zero-length typed array.